 At the QCD side, we calculate the vacuum condensates up to dimension 10 and take into account the vacuum condensates $\langle\bar{q}q\rangle$, $\langle\frac{\alpha_{s}GG}{\pi}\rangle$, $\langle\bar{q}g_{s}\sigma Gq\rangle$, $\langle\bar{q}q\rangle^2$, $g_s^2\langle\bar{q}q\rangle^2$, $\langle\bar{q}q\rangle \langle\frac{\alpha_{s}GG}{\pi}\rangle$, $\langle\bar{q}q\rangle \langle\bar{q}g_{s}\sigma Gq\rangle$, $\langle\bar{q}g_{s}\sigma Gq\rangle^2$ and $\langle\bar{q}q\rangle^2 \langle\frac{\alpha_{s}GG}{\pi}\rangle$, which are vacuum expectations of the quark-gluon operators of the order $\mathcal{O}(\alpha_s^k)$ with $k\leq 1$ \cite{WZG-HC-Vect-NPB-2021,WZG-HC-ss-Vect-NPB-2024}.

-We match the hadron side with the QCD side of the components $\Pi_{-}(p^2)$ and $p^2\widetilde{\Pi}_{-}(p^2)$ below the continuum thresholds $s_0$ with the help of spectral representation, and perform Borel transform with respect to $P^2=-p^2$ to obtain the QCD sum rules:
+We match the hadron side with the QCD side of the components $\Pi_{-}(p^2)$ and $p^2\widetilde{\Pi}_{-}(p^2)$ below the continuum thresholds $s_0$ with the help of the spectral representation, and perform Borel transformation with respect to $P^2=-p^2$ to obtain the QCD sum rules:

-the explicit expressions of the QCD spectral densities $\rho(s)$ are neglected for simplicity.
+the explicit expressions of the QCD spectral densities $\rho_{QCD}(s)$ are neglected for simplicity.